Homemade BROWN BUTTER Funfetti Cupcakes topped with creamy frosting and tons of sprinkles!

-Monday calls for something special.
-Monday calls for sprinkles!
+Monday calls for something special and by that I mean Monday calls for sprinkles!
 And brown butter.
 And FROSTING.

 Basically what I’m saying is Monday calls for cupcakes.
 More specifically… THESE cupcakes ↓